Table of Contents

 .ToList();

-• relation projections inside provider Select(...)
+• collection relation projections inside provider Select(...)

 • relation aggregates other than the documented existence-equivalent Count() comparisons